-Otter survey undertaken July 2020\(ENV000009C-JAC-ZZ-00-MO-BD-0002): Clear aerial views of the vegetation found no signs of mammal pathways, depression in the vegetation or otter slides.
+Otter survey undertaken July 2020 (ENV0000009C-JAC-ZZ-00-MO-BD-0002): Clear aerial views of the vegetation found no signs of mammal pathways, depression in the vegetation or otter slides.
 No evidence of otter were recorded within or around these features.
 A precautionary pre-construction survey for otter was completed six weeks prior to start of proposed works, to ensure availability of up-to-date information and confirm the baseline results.

 Otter are largely nocturnal and therefore any construction works at night-time may adversely impact otter movement and foraging success along this stretch of river.
-To avoid this impact, night-time works will only be undertaken where there is no alternative, however, it is anticipated that no night- time working will be required
+To avoid this impact, night-time works will be avoided where ever possible.